Rocket City Math League

 - There are three 45-minute tests for each division, each consisting of 10 questions.

-- The Interschool Test will run from November 7-25, 2016.
+- The Interschool Test will run from October 30-November 17, 2017.
 Teams of students will work on a 15 question test for 30 minutes using a single answer sheet.
 Teams will compete at 2 levels.
 Any team with any member in 10th grade or above competes in Division A. Everyone else competes in Division B. No school can compete in both divisions.

-To compete on the Discovery level, students may be currently enrolled in any mathematics course.
-For all other levels, students must be currently enrolled in or have completed the mathematics course at that level and cannot be enrolled in or have completed a higher level mathematics course.
+To compete in the Discovery Division, students must be currently enrolled in that level's mathematics requirement or higher.
+For all other levels, students must be currently enrolled in or have completed the mathematics course at that level and cannot be enrolled in or have completed a higher-level mathematics course.
 In order to be eligible for awards, students may compete in only one level:

 Two-year college students wishing to compete in the Rocket City Math League would compete in the following levels: